tianocore/edk2-libc/AppPkg/Applications/Python/Python-3.6.8/Py368ReadMe.txt

   A script, create_python_pkg.bat , is provided which facilitates the population of the target EFI package.
 Execute this script from within the AppPkg/Applications/Python/Python-3.6.8 directory, providing the Tool Chain, Target Build and destination directory which is the path to the destination directory.
+  Ensure that EDK2_LIBC_PATH environment variable has been set to edk2-libc folder path.
   The appropriate contents of the AppPkg/Applications/Python/Python-3.6.8/Lib and Python.efi Application from Build/AppPkg/RELEASE_VS2017/X64/ will be
                                               ^^^^^^^^^^^^^^